 Maple Lake Policy for Assessment and Management of Water Quality:

-After their review of the policy created by the Lake Committee and results of current water tests, the Emergency Preparedness and Safety Committee expressed concern over high enterococci numbers and suggested that the reason for this should be investigated.
-Patty Klein proposed some things that might be done.
+: After their review of the policy created by the Lake Committee and results of current water tests, the Emergency Preparedness and Safety Committee expressed concern over high enterococci numbers and suggested that the reason for this should be investigated.
+Patty Klein supported revisiting the new Policy, developing a comprehensive sanitary survey process, and considering engagement of an environmental health consultant to advise the town.
 Mayor Compton noted the Town’s decades history of responsible and active Lake water safety management by the Lake Committee with few safety issues.
 The Committee has concluded from a thorough review of literature and government recommendations that enterococci readings are not valid for a freshwater body.
 Based on the past safety record, the current process and procedures for lake water management are sufficient.
-Charlie Challstrom pointed out the State requirements for monitoring only for e.coli as a pollution indicators and also for a Sanitary Survey.
+This conclusion was questioned by Patty Klein (Lake Committee liaison) in her review of EPA recommendations.
+Charlie Challstrom pointed out that State requirements allow both e. coli and/or enterococci as measurements of freshwater pollution and also mandate a Sanitary Survey be performed.
 It is unclear if a Sanitary Survey is on record.
-John Hutchinson reported a Sanitary Survey check list is being created and will be used on a regular basis to record any pollution sources.
+Lake Committee Chair John Hutchinson reported a Sanitary Survey check list is being created and will be used on a regular basis to record any pollution sources.
 Additional discussion included the following:

 - The responsibility to have a record of a Sanitary Survey.

-- Possible reasons for high enterococci levels; e.g. mud stirred up on lake cleanup day.
+- Possible reasons for high enterococci levels; e.g. mud stirred up on lake cleanup day, or external contamination

 - Doing three (3) samplings when testing the water.

 - Posting advisory signs if unsafe bacterial contamination is found.